datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

 <Alert severity="success">

-**Congratulations!** You're successfully routing traffic to the Quote application, the location of which is registered in Consul.
+**Congratulations!** You're successfully routing traffic to the Quote of the Moment application, the location of which is registered in Consul.

 </Alert>